voiceittech/VoiceIt2-IosSDK/README.md

 #### Encapsulated Face Verification

 Verify user with given userId(begins with 'usr_') and a parameter to enable or disable liveness detection.
-Note: Immediately upon calling this method it displays a view controller with a camera view that verifies the user's face and provides relevant callbacks for whether the verification was successful or not, and associated face confidence
+Note: Immediately upon calling this method it displays a view controller with a camera preview that verifies the user's face and provides relevant callbacks for whether the verification was successful or not, and the associated face confidence.

 ##### *Swift*
 ```swift